 To help you manage the pain from endometriosis, your gynae will prescribe you painkillers, or you can get them off-the-counter.

 Hormone therapy slows the spread of your endometriosis by regulating the hormones responsible for its growth.
 It may come in the form of oral medications or injections.
-This treatment does not remove the existing endometriosis.
+Hormone therapy does not remove the existing endometriosis.
 You may require additional treatments, such as surgery, to remove them.

 Find out more about hormone replacement therapy at Raffles Women Centre.